Marvell-switching/SONiC/doc/policy_based_metering/PBM-HLD.md

 ---
 ### Open/Action Items
 - Are there specific ASIC platforms with limitations for this feature?
-- ACL-Loader utility uses the an external python library (openconfig_acl) that rely on pre-defined, structured models.
-In order to support the new 'policer_action' per rule the openconfig_acl schema need to be changed.
+- ACL-Loader utility uses the an external python library (openconfig_acl) that rely on pre-defined structured models.
+  In order to support the new 'policer_action' per rule, openconfig_acl implementation need to be changed.